abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

     var ranks = links.mapValues(v => 1.0)    // create the ranks <key,one> RDD from the links <key, Iter> RDD

-which creates a key/value pair RDD from the links RDD as follows: <br>
+which creates "ranks" - a key/value pair RDD by taking the key from the links RDD and assigning 1.0 to each key.
+The ranks RDD will look as follows: <br>

 &nbsp;  Key  &emsp;  Value (Double)
 <br> &nbsp;  url_4 &emsp;  1.0